 IDENTIFICATION AND ASSESSMENT OF STUDENTS WITH SEND

-- Being significantly slower than that of their peers starting from the same baseline
+- Being significantly slower than their peers starting from the same baseline.

 - Needing to make additional progress with wider development or social needs in order to make a successful transition to adult life.

-When a student is identified as requiring further special educational provision, both students and parents/carers are notified and involved in decisions about their support; from identification and assessment to outcomes of additional learning needs.
-The student is added to the school’s Special Educational Needs Register and positive and constructive relationships are made through regular communication face-to-face, over the telephone and/or via email.
+When a student is identified as requiring further special educational provision, parents/carers are notified and involved in decisions about their support; from identification and assessment to outcomes of additional learning needs.
+The student is added to the school’s Special Educational Needs Register and positive and constructive relationships are made (with parents / carers) through regular communication face-to-face, over the telephone and/or via email.

 SEND POLICY AND PROVISIONS